Naomi Klein, acclaimed author and journalist whose forthcoming book is The Shock Doctrine: The Rise of Disaster Capitalism.

 The danger.
 These are the stakes that I think we need to understand.
 And I really do want to keep this brief, so that we have a fruitful discussion afterwards.
 What are the stakes here?
 The stakes could not be higher.
 What we are losing is the incentive, the economic incentive, for peace, the economic incentive for stability.
 When you can create such a booming economy around war and disaster, around destruction and reconstruction, over and over and over again, what is your peace incentive?

-In fact, there’s an index called the Guns-to-Caviar index, which for seventeen years has been measuring an inverse relationship between the sale of fighter jets and executive luxury jets.
-And for seventeen years, this index, the Guns-to-Caviar index — the guns are the fighter jets, the caviar are the executive jets — has found that when fighter jets go up, executive jets go down.
+In fact, there’s an index called the Guns-to-Caviar Index, which for 17 years has been measuring an inverse relationship between the sale of fighter jets and executive luxury jets.
+And for 17 years, this index, the Guns-to-Caviar Index — the guns are the fighter jets, the caviar are the executive jets — has found that when fighter jets go up, executive jets go down.
 When executive jets go up, fighter jets go down.
 But all of a sudden, they’re both going up, which means that there’s a lot of guns being sold, enough guns to buy a hell of a lot of caviar.
 And Blackwater is, of course, at the center of this economy.

 The only way to combat an economy that has eliminated the peace incentive, of course, is to take away their opportunities for growth.
 And their opportunities for growth are ongoing climate instability and ongoing geopolitical instability.
 Their threats — the only thing that can challenge their economy is relative geopolitical and climatic peace and stability, so I suppose we have our work cut out for us to fight the war profiteers.